Short on time? Our pick for the best family tent is the REI Co-op Wonderland 6 with the Mudroom.

 Below I’ve found the best family tents, regardless of your family size or camping style.
 Not only have I listed the best car camping, backpacking, beach, and cold weather tents on the market.
 Read on to find the best family tent for you.

-Note: this post contains affiliate links, which help run this site at no extra cost to you so I can keep providing free travel advice and tips.
+Note: this article contains affiliate links, which help run this site at no extra cost to you so I can keep providing free travel advice and tips.

 #1 NEMO Aurora 2P Tent with Footprint

-Best Family Tent for Two
+Best 2-Person Family Tent

 Our Rating: 5/5